SURFnet/ocra-implementations/README.md

 The files in this library are licensed according to the new BSD license, a copy of which can be found in the LICENSE file.

-An exception is the java implementation, which is taken directly from the reference implementation but included for convenience.
+An exception is the java implementation, which is taken from the reference implementation and only slightly modified (to be more production system suitable).

 # INFO